onecielDaniel/DynamicDictionary/REFACTORING_COMPLETE.md

 ## 🎯 What Was Accomplished

-The JSON functionality in `OneCiel.System.Dynamics.JsonExtension` has been completely refactored from simple extension methods to a clean, standardized interface-based architecture.
+The JSON functionality in `OneCiel.Core.Dynamics.JsonExtension` has been completely refactored from simple extension methods to a clean, standardized interface-based architecture.

 ## 📁 New Files Created